 Wearability and mounting

 An action camera, by definition, is something that you can wear as you go on your adventure.
 It shouldn’t be limited to just mounting on a single vehicle of some sort.
 At the very least, it should be mountable on many different types of equipment, from bikes to skateboards to helmets and shoulder straps.
 And it should be secure in its mount as well.
-Of course, this factor also takes into account the size and weight of the camera.
+Of course, this factor also takes into account the size and weight of the Best Action Camera.

 Some cameras in this price range will give you washed out colors and muddy details.
-Obviously that’s not good.
+Obviously, that’s not good.
 What you should aim for is to get a video resolution of 1080p, with a frame rate of about 60fps.
 Usually, however, at this price range the typical scenario is 1080p at 30fps, while 780p gives you the 60fps you want.

 It may also be too much to hope for nighttime or indoor videos at this price range.
 You may want to temper your expectations to just getting great outdoor videos during the daytime.

 Here you can check and see if they have any features that let you take good quality videos more easily.
 Some features offer several preset modes, others offer image stabilization, and you can also find some distortion limitation features.
 And here you should also check if the Best Action Camera is easy to use.

 Durability and ruggedness

 How long can you use this Best Action Camera ?
 Here the first thing you need to consider is battery life.
 Then you also check for ruggedness and durability.
 You should also check for waterproofing too, so that you can use this for underwater adventures.
 At the very least, with some form of water resistance you won’t have to panic if you’re outdoors and it suddenly rains.

 With these factors in mind, we’ve compiled several excellent choices if you have a budget that doesn’t go past $200.
 We’ve already checked, and we’re sure that all these are eligible for this price category.